YoungA05/Orders_Management/README.md

 # Orders_Management
-This is a simple JavaEE and MongoDB application to manage orders
+This is a simple JavaEE and MongoDB application to manage orders.